thosgood/this-weeks-finds/markdown/101-151/week121.md

 already study.
 We explain what all these terms mean in the paper, but maybe I should say something about the first two rows, which are the most basic in a way.
-A homotopy type is roughly a topological space "up to homotopy equivalence", and an ω-groupoid is a kind of limiting case of an n-groupoid as n goes to infinity.
+A homotopy type is roughly a topological space "up to homotopy equivalence", and an $\omega$-groupoid is a kind of limiting case of an n-groupoid as n goes to infinity.
 If infinity is too scary, you can work with homotopy n-types, which are basically homotopy types with no interesting topology above dimension n.
 These should correspond to n-groupoids.

-Using these basic correspondences we can then relate various special kinds of homotopy types to various special kinds of ω-groupoids, giving the rest of the rows of the chart.
+Using these basic correspondences we can then relate various special kinds of homotopy types to various special kinds of $\omega$-groupoids, giving the rest of the rows of the chart.
 Homotopy theorists know a lot about the right-hand column, so we can use this to get a lot of information about the left-hand column.
-In particular, we can work out the coherence laws for n-groupoids, and - this is the best part, but the least understood - we can then *guess* a lot of stuff about the coherence laws for *general* n-categories.
-In short, we are using homotopy theory to get our foot in the door of n-category theory.
+In particular, we can work out the coherence laws for n-groupoids, and - this is the best part, but the least understood - we can then *guess* a lot of stuff about the coherence laws for *general* $n$-categories.
+In short, we are using homotopy theory to get our foot in the door of $n$-category theory.

 I should emphasize, though, that this translation dictionary is partially conjectural.
 It gets pretty technical to say what exactly is and is not known, especially since there's pretty rapid progress going on.
 Even in the last few months there have been some interesting developments.
-For example, Breen has come out with a paper relating k-tuply monoidal n-categories to Postnikov towers and various far-out kinds of homological algebra:
+For example, Breen has come out with a paper relating k-tuply monoidal $n$-categories to Postnikov towers and various far-out kinds of homological algebra:

-4) Lawrence Breen, Braided n-categories and Σ-structures, Prepublications Matematiques de l'Universite Paris 13, 98-06, January 1998, to appear in the Proceedings of the Workshop on Higher Category Theory and Mathematical Physics at Northwestern University, Evanston,
+4) Lawrence Breen, Braided $n$-categories and Σ-structures, Prepublications Matematiques de l'Universite Paris 13, 98-06, January 1998, to appear in the Proceedings of the Workshop on Higher Category Theory and Mathematical Physics at Northwestern University, Evanston,